Role of Community Health Workers

 - Help people get the services and follow-up care they need to control their condition

-- Strengthen community understanding and acceptance of health care for chronic conditions
+- Strengthen individual and community understanding of chronic conditions

 Resources